Samrat (1997 film)

-Samrat is a 1997 Tamil language crime thriller film directed by Sakthi Chidambaram (credited as C.Dinakaran) as his first film as a director.
-The film stars Ramki, Vineetha, and newcomer Rukma, with Mohan Natarajan, R. Sundarrajan, Thalaivasal Vijay, Sabitha Anand, Vasuki, Rajasekhar, and Veera Pandiyan playing supporting roles.
-The film, produced by Lakshmi Karan, had music by Manoj Saran and cinematography by S. Rajasekaran.
-The film released on 10 October 1997.
-The film is remake of the Hindi film Baazigar, which was based on the novel A Kiss Before Dying written by Ira Levin.
-The film became a failure at the box-office.
+Samrat is a 1997 Indian Tamil-language crime thriller film directed by Sakthi Chidambaram (credited as C. Dinakaran) as his directorial debut.
+The film stars Ramki, Vineetha, and Rukma.

+The film, produced by Lakshmi Karan with music by Manoj Saran and cinematography by S. Rajasekaran was released on 10 October 1997.
+It is a remake of the Hindi film Baazigar, which was based on the American film A Kiss Before Dying, written by Ira Levin.
+The film was a box-office failure.
+Two years after its release, the producers were given a ₹5 lakh (₹) subsidy by the then Chief Minister of Tamil Nadu M. Karunanidhi along with ten other films.